A vital part of working well as a team is having a defined workflow. Simply put, a “workflow” is the steps in which work gets done.

 Or maybe you’re adding a blog to your website and you need to come up with blog topics every quarter.
 You can create a recurring task that notifies you every quarter to remind you to brainstorm.
 (Or we can help with that too!)

-Project details are easily lost in long email chains, so having a central location for project information is key to efficiency and smooth collaboration.
+Project details are easily lost in long email chains or through word of mouth, so having a central location for project information is key to efficiency and smooth collaboration.

 Poor communication not only wastes time, but it also endangers deadlines, affects the quality of your work, and leads to frustration among your team.
 Streamlining your communication will greatly improve your workflow.

 In a digital world, we have a lot of options for communication.
 Project management software, virtual meeting rooms, emails, and messaging platforms make talking with each other easy.
 It’s up to you to figure out what fits best for your team.

 The first step is to define a communications “guideline.”
 In other words, what kind of communication fits different scenarios?
 This doesn’t look the same for every team and can even change over time as your team grows and evolves.

 We use Slack religiously for small, quick, or more casual communication at Torx.
 It allows us to ping back and forth without bogging down our email and cuts down on communication time.
 For project assignments and planning, we use Teamwork.
 And for large projects, we’ll have an internal meeting first to discuss details.

 When it comes to meetings, it’s important to define what kinds of projects or topics truly warrant a meeting.
 Meetings can be very productive, but we’ve all lived through the classic meme:

 Be realistic when it comes to your team’s capacity.
 An overworked team is an inefficient one (not to mention unhappy).
 Setting unrealistic deadlines leads to disappointment and things falling through the cracks.

 So how do you avoid this?
 Figure out the actual number of hours your team is available to work each day and then use that to plan.